-- 4.1 Unless otherwise specified herein, the permittee shall be in compliance with all requirements contained herein upon issuance of this permit. - 4.2 Except as otherwise specified herein, the permittee shall submit to the Permit Board and to the Administrator of EPA Region IV a certification of compliance with permit terms and conditions, including emission limitations, standards, or work practices, by January 31 for the preceding calendar year.
-If the permit was reissued or modified during the course of the preceding calendar year, the compliance certification shall address each version of the permit.
-Each compliance certification shall include the following: - (a) the identification of each term or condition of the permit that is the basis of the certification; - (b) the compliance status; - (c) whether compliance was continuous or intermittent; - (d) the method(s) used for determining the compliance status of the source, currently and over the applicable reporting period; - (e) such other facts as may be specified as pertinent in specific conditions elsewhere in this permit. - (Ref.: 11 Miss.
+- 4.1 Unless otherwise specified herein, the permittee shall be in compliance with all requirements contained herein upon issuance of this permit. - 4.2 Except as otherwise specified herein, the permittee shall submit to the Permit Board and to the Administrator of EPA Region IV a certification of compliance with permit terms and conditions, including emission limitations, standards, or work practices by January 31 for the preceding calendar year.
+If the permit was reissued or modified during the course of the preceding calendar year, the certification of compliance shall address each version of the permit.
+Each compliance certification shall include the following information: - (a) The identification of each term or condition of the permit that is the basis of the certification: - (b) The compliance status; - (c) Whether compliance was continuous or intermittent; - (d) The method(s) used for determining the compliance status of the source, currently and over the applicable reporting period; - (e) Such other facts as may be specified as pertinent in specific conditions elsewhere in this permit.

+(Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.C(5)(a), (c), & (d).)
+2, R. 6.3.C(5)(a), (c), and (d).)